data-gymnasia/courses/content/linear-algebra/content.md

 The dimension of the null space is [[1]] and the rank is [[2]].
 :::

+    div(id="editor2")

+_{button.next-step} Submit_

 *Solution*.
 To find the dimension of the nullspace, let us first describe it explicitly. $L(x,y,z) = (y,z,0) = 0$ when $y = z= 0$, regardless of what $x$ is.
 Thus the nullspace is $\\{[x,0,0] \mid x \in \mathbb{R}\\}$, which is just a line with basis vector $[1,0,0]$.
 Thus, the dimension of the nullspace is $1$.
 The range of $L$ is the $xy$ plane, which has dimension $\boxed{2}$.

 _{button.next-step} Continue_

 ---

 We call the dimension of the null space of a linear transformation the **nullity** of the transformation.
-In the previous exercise, the rank and the nullity of $L$ add to [[3]], which is the dimension of the codomain of the transformation.
-This is true in general: if you want a transformation to map an extra dimension's worth of vectors to the zero vector, you also have to decrease the rank by 1.
+In the previous exercise, the rank and the nullity of $L$ add to [[3]], which is the dimension of the domain of the transformation.
+This is true in general: the rank plus the nullity of the zero transformation from $V$ to $W$ sum to the dimension of $V$.
+From there, if you modify the transformation so that it maps one fewer dimension's worth of vectors fewer to the zero vector, its rank goes up by 1 as well.

+_{button.next-step} Continue_

+---

 ::: .theo
 **Theorem** (Rank-nullity theorem)